thalysantana/grafana-appcenter-datasource/README.md

 ### What does the Data Source require to connect to the App Center?

-The Data Source requires a App Center User API Token in order to connect to App Center API.
+The Data Source requires a App Center User API Token (with Full Access) in order to connect to App Center API.
 This token can be generated on App Center Setting page (https://appcenter.ms/settings).

 ## Getting Started